daveho/x64asm/README.md

   information when call instructions are printed: a `x64asm::symbolic` I/O manipulator exists to allow this (without which you should get the original behavior)
+* Allow parsing conditional jump instructions where the target label is a normal identifier rather than a local label: use the `x64asm::ident_as_label` I/O manipulator to allow this (and without it you should get the normal behavior)

 I *believe* that my changes are backwards compatible, but no guarantees.